chfrank-cgn/chfrank-cgn.github.io/openstack.md

 # OpenStack

 [OpenStack](https://www.openstack.org/) is still a viable cloud operating system and in use by many ISPs.
-The setup in this article was performed on a teutoStack public cloud environment, operated by [teuto.net](https://teuto.net/) in [Bielefeld](https://en.wikipedia.org/wiki/Bielefeld_Conspiracy).
+The setup in this article was performed on a teutoStack public cloud environment in [Bielefeld](https://en.wikipedia.org/wiki/Bielefeld_Conspiracy), operated by [teuto.net](https://teuto.net/).

 OpenStack integration for Kubernetes itself has been around for some time and consists of two components: The OpenStack [cloud provider](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/) and the OpenStack [node driver](https://rancher.com/docs/rancher/v2.x/en/admin-settings/drivers/node-drivers/).
 The cloud provider is available in Rancher by default; Rancher also includes a node driver.
 However, that's not enabled by default.